NYU-CSO/recitation/r1/README.md

 # Basic UNIX usage

 Most of you are used to interacting with computers and smartphones by GUI and the touch interface.
-As a developer / programmer / hacker / advanced user, you can do your job more efficient by mastering the commandline interface.
-In UNIX, most of the interesting things you do occur by using and combining various commands.
+As a developer / programmer / advanced user, you can do your job more efficiently by mastering the commandline interface.
+In UNIX, most of the interesting things you want to do can be accomplished by skillfully combining various commands.

 Your lab virtual machine is a Linux box.
 Your MacOS laptop is based on BSD UNIX.
-So the UNIX commands you learn apply to both mostly identically but have some small variations.
+Most UNIX commands you learn apply to both, but there are variations.

 Please read this [ guide on using UNIX commands ](https://github.com/jlevy/the-art-of-command-line).
 Below is a short list of the most basic commands you will typically use on a day to day basis: